flatironinstitute/sciware/17_FICluster/main.md

 ## Option 1: Slurm Job Arrays
 - Queues up multiple identical jobs
   - In this case, one per output
-- Syntax: `#SBATCH --array=1-10`, submits 10 jobs as an array
+- Syntax: `#SBATCH --array=1-100%10`, submits 100 jobs as an array, limited to 10 running at once
-- Slurm is allowed to run each job in the array individually; no need to wait for 10 nodes (assuming 1 job per node)
+- Slurm is allowed to run each job in the array individually; no need to wait for 10 nodes

 ## Option 1: Slurm Job Arrays